yevheniiairapetian/owrite/README.md

 # owrite

 ## Description:
-This repo contains a chat app for mobile devices developed using React Native.
+This repo contains a chat app called OWrite for mobile devices developed using React Native.
 The app will provide users with a chat interface and options to share images and their location.